User Manual Translation

 The process starts with the source authoring application file(s) being provided by our client.
 Our Localization Engineers will analyze and prepare the file(s) upfront, and our linguistic team will carefully review all of the content to ensure any questions we have are resolved before translation begins.

 Next, we pair you with a dedicated Project Manager who will be your point of contact for all projects that we partner with you on.
-The translation, editing, and proofreading phases are executed in-country by our professional linguistic teams, after which our Desktop Publishing specialists begin the formatting phase of the project.
+The translation, revision, and proofreading phases are executed in-country by our professional linguistic teams, after which our Desktop Publishing specialists begin the formatting phase of the project.

 Before delivering the translated files to you, we schedule a final Quality Assurance with our in-country linguistic team.
 This final validation is done with the source file and the translated file reviewed side-by-side, a service we call Post-DTP Quality Assurance.